-Creating a cryptocurrency is costly, so ICOs can be very, very helpful.
+Trying to figure out how to create a cryptocurrency, so ICOs can be very, very helpful.
 And because the crypto sector is currently very popular, now could be a great time to start one!

 Gaining trust plays a huge role in the success of an ICO.
 The most successful ICOs are the ones that have a strong team of developers/founders and a solid roadmap.
 A roadmap tells investors what the project plans to achieve in the future, and how they plan to use the funds.

-Now, let’s take a deeper look at how to create a cryptocurrency.
+Now, let’s take a deeper look creation of cryptocurrency.
 But first, I’ll make some assumptions.

 - You don’t have millions of dollars in the bank to create your own blockchain cryptocurrency “coin”